particle-iot/docs/src/content/reference/datasheets/accessories/edge-ml-kit.md

 ### PDM MEMS microphone

 This breakout board is a digital microphone.
 It's intended for voice applications, not high-fidelity recording.
-Using Edge AI you cam implement similar voice commands using the microphone.
+Using Edge ML you cam implement similar voice commands using the microphone.
 It can also be used to detect specific sounds, such as an alarm siren.

 {{imageOverlay src="/assets/images/edge-kit/mic-1.jpeg" alt="PDM Microphone" }}